Family law solicitors who really understand military pensions

 It is always really important that you get the right professional advice in terms of what you should and shouldn’t be doing with your armed forces pension during a divorce.
 When talking to your solicitor or lawyer you, you need to make sure you find a specialist divorce solicitor with plenty of experience of military divorce and pensions.

 At the outset you will need to provide your chosen solicitor with plenty of information about your pension – including the date your pension began, as armed forces pensions are not all this.
 Also be sure to inform your solicitor whether or not you have changed your pension at any point during your armed forces career.
-In due course your solicitor will help you get the right valuation of your pension – which will initially involve information from Kentigern House in Glasgow.
+In due course your divorce solicitor will help you get the right valuation of your pension – which will initially involve information from Kentigern House in Glasgow.

 Understanding the different military pensions